How to set up a new client on your dashboard.

 Royal Bank of Scotland/NatWest clients

-If your client has a business bank account with Royal Bank of Scotland or NatWest, you can then add their FreeAgent account to your dashboard for free.
+If your client has a business banking current accounts with Royal Bank of Scotland or NatWest, you can then add their FreeAgent account to your dashboard for free.

-Tick the 'Royal Bank of Scotland/NatWest funded' checkbox and enter the account number and sort code for your clients business bank account.
+Tick the 'Royal Bank of Scotland/NatWest funded' checkbox and enter the account number and sort code for your clients business banking current account.
 This will create the account as funded by Royal Bank of Scotland/NatWest.

 Royal Bank of Scotland/NatWest clients are very similar to other clients, in that they can be managed exactly as you would any other client account, but there are some differences; such as the footer for the client account will include the banks branding.